How long does it take to start tracking your Facebook mobile app ads with AppsFlyer?

 As AppsFlyer gets only aggregated click and impression data from Facebook, the entire set of raw clicks and impressions are not available.
 The only raw clicks and impressions available in raw reports are those that resulted in installs.

-If you filter by Geo location on AppsFlyer's dashboard the summary of the cost data is available, however the data is not available for any specific countries.
+If you filter by Geo on AppsFlyer's dashboard, you can see the summary and breakdown of the Facebook cost data.

 There are several inherent differences in Facebook and AppsFlyer's attribution models, which may lead to discrepancies with Facebook cost data: